nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-User enters at least one invalid description (e.g. containing non-ASCII characters, or is too long)
+User enters at least one invalid description (e.g. containing non-ASCII characters, or is too long).
   * 3a1.
 System displays error message and the correct usage.
   * Use case ends.